umeshchounde/CloudProjectITCS6190/index.md

 </p>

 ### Naive Bayes Classification
-*   Implementation of Naive Bayes model using Spark from scratch.
+*   Implementation of Naive Bayes using Spark from scratch.
-*   Since the data attributes are continuous values, we have to use normal distribution to calculate probabilities.
+*   Since the data attributes are continuous values, we have to use Gaussian Naive Bayes to calculate probabilities.
 *   From pre-processed input LabeledPoints, we extract the RDDs for individual features.
 *   For each individual feature, we sum readings of each label using reduceByKey and take the mean and collect final result as a Map of means for each label.
 *   For each individual feature and for each label, we take squared sum of difference between each reading and mean for that label, using reduceByKey and take the mean and collect final result as a Map of variance of each label.